CS161/PugOS/psets/pset3answers.md

 sys read and write throw ebadf not eperm on read/write bad perms

-no offset in read write?
+offset ref on file, passed into vnode functions

 Grading notes
 -------------